Accessibility improvements in Visual Studio 2019 for Mac

 Visual Studio for Mac

-Thanks for reading
+Thank you for reading

-Thanks for reading
+Thank you for reading

-Thanks for reading
+Thank you for reading